This article, The Best Sous Vide Immersion Circulators and Water Baths, was last updated: July 2018.

-Am I seriously recommending this?
+Am I seriously telling you to consider the aesthetics of a sous vide machine?
 Yes!
 Many people tend to underestimate the aesthetics of things, but aesthetics are important.
 This article on wooden spoons is an interesting summary of the importance of aesthetics in everyday life.

 You may think that aesthetics in everyday objects is unimportant, but I would argue that aesthetics are the most important in everyday objects.
 Because you use them every day!
 Cheap, crappy objects add to life’s drudgery.
-But everyday objects that have a nice heft and pleasurable feel can make daily chores feel almost luxurious.
-If you cook every day, you should try to surround yourself with kitchen tools that add pleasure to your life, not detract from it.
+But everyday objects that have a nice heft, pleasurable feel, and are pleasing to your eye can make daily chores feel almost luxurious.
+Filling your kitchen with beautiful tools adds pleasure to your life.

 The good news with immersion circulators is that you don’t need to spend a ton of money to get a product with really nice aesthetics.
 (Water ovens, however, can cost a bit more.)

 Update: When this article was written, the Joule wasn't on the market yet.
 The Joule, with its minimalist design and impressive operating features, blows every other circulator out of the water in the aesthetics category (including the high-end PolyScience circulators).
 The designers have really thought of everything.
 For more info, see our review of the Joule.